stolinski/barrelbot/README.md

 export * from './foo';
 ```

-This is (subjectively) ideal so as not to clutter the autocomplete space for IDEs. however, many people understandably have different styles, so you can configure this with a `--namespace` or `--n` flag:
+However, many people understandably have different styles (open an issue if you have a strong opinion on what the default should be), so you can configure this with a `--namespace` or `--n` flag:

 `all`: